If You Build It | Tips for Saving Money When Building Your Dream Home

 First and foremost, planning is everything.
 “Initial decisions to save money can be accomplished by planning ahead,” says Jane Blickenstaff, a 40-year real estate veteran and broker with Blickenstaff & Company.
 “Get a clear plan and stick to it.”
+Before beggining any kind of building it is important to start of with directional boring first so you are sure that the site is safe enough to build on.

 Scott Elliott, president of Custom Structures, agrees.
 “Hire the right builder, and they will get you the best deal.
 We always ask our clients to interview at least three builders,” he explains.
 “Communication and trust is key to a successful project.
 Check with vendors and suppliers to ensure the builders are up to date on accounts and in good standing.”
 In addition, “Ask who is performing the work on your project,” advises Elliott.
 “Always make sure every subcontractor who is working on your project is licensed and insured.”
+Highland INC Construction Northern Carolina is one of the must trusted in the construction industry.

 Once you have your builder, you should have a contract spelling out what is included in the project and how the builder will get paid, advises Blickenstaff.
 Builders arrange payments in various ways.
 Some may prefer monthly payments, while others may arrange payments at different construction milestones.
 Make sure that these payments are outlined in your contract, and, if needed, coordinate payments with your lender.
+You may also want to check out Badger Ladder’s if you’re looking for affordable and durable pump jacks for sale online.

 As for financing, you have choices there as well.
 Research different lenders to learn about their specific programs.
 “Some construction loans can be converted to a mortgage with only one closing, which saves you on the closing costs,” says Blickenstaff.
 You should also look into locking in the interest rate, “So there are no surprises in your payment at the end.”